jenn-if-err/ai-py/README.md

 # ai-py

-A Python CLI application for interacting with Google Gemini and OpenAI (ChatGPT) APIs.
-Supports both single-prompt and interactive chatbot modes.
+A Python CLI application for interacting with Google Gemini and OpenAI (ChatGPT) APIs used for testing vortex tracing agent at https://github.com/flowerinthenight/vortex-agent.git

 ---